Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Methods

 \subsection{Rationale}

-Three steps to claim strict equivalence between measurement techniques are proposed, respectively checking equivalence of structural means (equality of accuracy), structural variances (equality of precision), and agreement with the structural bisector line (equal measurements obtained from the same subject).
+Three steps to claim strict equivalence between measurement techniques are proposed, respectively checking (1)~equivalence of structural means (equality of accuracy), (2)~structural variances (equality of precision), and (3)~agreement with the structural bisector line (equal measurements obtained from the same subject).
 Full equivalence may be assumed when there is non-rejection of equivalence in all three tests.
+The significance level of 5\% was adopted in this text.

-Regressions applied to all three tests are not crude regressions, but functional procedures whose results are estimators of true equivalence supported by theorems published and cited below.
-For analytical tests 1 and 2 the usual significance level of 5\% was adopted.
-For test 3, the linear regression estimates two parameters; since the statistical decision about significance is taken separately, it is necessary to control probability of type I error, for which Bonferroni correction applies and the effective significance level is 2.5\% for each parameter ($\alpha$ for intercept and $\beta$ for slope).
+At first, the statistical approach may seem somewhat convoluted because researchers have only observed data, while decisions depend on structural, non-observable values.
+The obscure term `structural' in this context refers to true values, estimated from a statistical approach necessary to purge observed measures from measurement errors~\cite{Isaac1970,Thoresen2007}.